Sparks, Nevada Therapists

 Families in crisis make up a significant portion of those who are seeking or in need of mental health services.
 Nevada has one of the highest divorce rates in the state.
 Research has consistently found that adults and children alike who are involved in divorce proceedings can benefit from counseling.
 Addiction is another issue that arises in families that can be treated through mental health services.
 Gambling, pornography, alcohol, prescription medications, and street drugs are common vices that can lead to crippling addiction.

-Approximately 12.5 percent of Washoe County residents live in poverty.
+Approximately 12.5% of Washoe County residents live in poverty.
 This is, in and of itself, a risk factor for poor mental health and stress-related disorders.
-Families living in poverty are less likely to have access to quality mental health services and are less likely to be able to afford the services that are available.
+Families living in poverty are less likely to have access to quality mental health services and are less likely to be able to afford the available services.